-Wendy was elected in May 2015 as the Member of Parliament for Aldridge-Brownhills and was re-elected in June 2017 with more than a 65% share of the vote and an increased majority.
+Wendy was elected in May 2015 as the Member of Parliament for Aldridge-Brownhills and was re-elected in June 2017 and December 2019 with more than a 70% share of the vote and an increased majority.
 In the 2019 General Election Wendy increased her majority, obtaining 27,850 votes, which was 70.8% of the vote.

 As a backbench Member of Parliament, Wendy successfully steered two Private Members Bills through Parliament, both of which received Royal Assent and became law.
 The NHS (Charitable Trusts etc.) Act 2016 ensures that Great Ormond Street Hospital Children’s Charity retains the royalties to J.M.
 Barrie’s play Peter Pan.
 Her second Bill, The ‘Local Audit (Public Access to Documents) Act 2017’ gives journalists the opportunity to examine public documents ensuring that there are greater levels of transparency and open government.